alicetsai1020/Off_v_Def_Play/README.md

 ### Question and Hypotheses

-Question: Does offensive and defensive game play differ between winning and losing teams?
+Question: Is offensive or defensive game play more integral to wins?

-Null hypothesis: There is no difference between offensive and defensive game play stats for winning and losing teams.
+Null hypothesis: There is no difference between offensive and defensive game play stats for wins.

-Alternative hypothesis: There is a difference between offensive and defensive game play stats for winning and losing teams.
+Alternative hypothesis: There is a difference between offensive and defensive game play stats for wins.

 ### Data

 Data consisted of NBA 2018-19 regular season game statistics from NBA.com APIs via the client package at [nba-api](https://pypi.org/project/nba-api/).
 Data drawn is comprised of a game log, league stats, and play stats by team.
 From the season data, I select the following statistics to compare winning and losing teams as proxies to measure offensive and defensive play:

+Offensive play statistics:
 1. Effective field goal percentage (EFG%) - shooting the ball
-1. Turnover rate (TO rate) - taking care of the ball
 1. Offensive rebounding percentage (OREB%) - ball recovery by the offensive team
 1. Free throw attempt rate (FTA rate) - getting to the foul line

+Defensive play statistics:
+1. Turnover rate (TO rate) – failure to take care of the ball
+1. Defensive rebounding percentage (DREB%) - ball recovery by the defensive team
+1. Block attempt rate (BLKA rate) - guarding the rim

-These are commonly known as the four factors, which are box score derived metrics and are presumed by many to correlate most closely with winning basketball games.
+The EFG%, REB%, TO rate, and the FTA rate are commonly known as the four factors, which are box score derived metrics and are presumed by many to correlate closely with winning games.
+With a focus on drawing comparisons in offensive and defensive play, I add a measure for a BLKA rate.

 ### Methods